lilients/openImpact/README.md

 - select the indicators that will be displayed
 - add a new indicator
 - determine the position of the icons on your web site (overview, sidebar or article/book page)
-- choose the orientation of the social media buttins (vertical or horizontal)
+- choose the orientation of the social media buttons (vertical or horizontal)

 ## Usage
 Install the plugin as described above, activate it and choose the settings you prefer.
-If you choose the sidebar option, you need to enable the new block under management/settings/website.

 ## Contact/Support